 TROUBLE AT THE RED MILL

-The screams of the other girls had brought several of the male passengers as well as some of the boat’s crew to the forward deck.
-Mercy Curtis, who had lain down in a stateroom to rest, drew back the blind and saw Ruth poised on the wheel-box.
+Mercy Curtis, awoke to the sound of girls screaming.
+She quickly drew back the blind and saw Ruth poised on the wheel-box.

 “Don’t you do that, Ruth Fielding!” cried the lame girl, who knew instinctively what her friend’s intention was.

 But Ruth paid no more attention to her than she had to the other girls.
-She was wearing a heavy serge skirt, and she knew it would hamper her in the water.
-With nimble fingers she unfastened this and dropped it upon the deck.
-Then, without an instant’s hesitation, she sprang far out from the steamer, her body shooting straight down , feet-first, to the water.
+With nimble fingers she unfastened her heavy skirt and dropped it upon the deck.
+Then, without an instant’s hesitation, she sprang far out from the steamer, her body shooting straight down into the water.

-Ruth was aware as she shot downward that Tom Cameron was at the rail over her head.
-The Lanawaxa swept by and he, having run astern, leaned over and shouted to her.
-She had a glimpse of something swinging out from the rail, too, and dropping after her into the lake, and as the water closed over her head she realized that he had thrown one of the lifebuoys.
+The Lanawaxa swept by and Tom Cameron, having run astern, leaned over and shouted to Ruth.
+As the water closed over her head she realized that he had thrown one of the lifebuoys.

 But deep as the water was, Ruth had no fear for herself.
 She loved to swim and the instructor at Briarwood had praised her skill.
 The only anxiety she had as she sank beneath the surface was for Mary Cox, who had already gone down twice.

-She had leaped into the lake near where The Fox had disappeared.
 Once beneath the surface, Ruth opened her eyes and saw the shadow of somebody in the water ahead.
-Three strokes brought her within reach of it.
-She seized Mary Cox by the hair, and although her school fellow was still sinking, Ruth, with sturdy strokes, drew her up to the surface.
+Within three strokes she had seized Mary Cox by the hair.
+Although her school fellow was still sinking, Ruth, with sturdy strokes, drew her up to the surface.

 What a blessing it was to obtain a draught of pure air!
-But The Fox was unconscious, and Ruth had to bear her weight up, while treading water, until she could dash the drops from her eyes.
-There was the lifebuoy not ten yards away.
+But The Fox was unconscious, and Ruth strained to bear her weight up, while treading water..
+She spotted the lifebuoy not ten yards away.
 She struck out for it with one hand, while towing Mary with the other.
 Long before the steamer had been stopped and a boat lowered and manned, Ruth and her burden reached the great ring, and the girls were comparatively safe.

 Tom Cameron came in the boat, having forced himself in with the crew, and it was he who hauled Mary Cox over the gunwale, and then aided Ruth into the boat.

 “That’s the second time you’ve saved that girl from drowning, Ruth,” he gasped.
-“The first time was last Fall when you and I hauled her out of the hole in the ice on Triton Lake.
-And now she would have gone down and stayed down if you hadn’t dived for her.
-Now! don’t you ever do it again!” concluded the excited lad.
+Tom and Ruth had already rescued Mary when she fell in a hole in the ice on Triton Lake last fall.
+“She would have gone down and stayed down if you hadn’t dived for her.
+Now!
+Don’t you ever do it again!”.

 Had Ruth not been so breathless she must have laughed at him; but there really was a serious side to the adventure.
 Mary Cox did not recover her senses until after they were aboard the steamer.
 Ruth was taken in hand by a stewardess, undressed and put between blankets, and her clothing dried and made presentable before the steamer docked at the head of the lake.